TeamAmaze/AmazeFileUtilities/README.md

 <div style="display:flex;">

-From the developers of open source app Amaze File Utilities.
-An all in one app to view, manage and analyse internal storage media files with built-in media players and without any ads.
+From the developers of open source app Amaze File Manager.
+An open source app to view, manage and analyse internal storage media files with built-in media players, without any ads and with a beautiful UI.
 An open source alternative to Google Files android app.

-Analyse
+Analyse:
 - Analyse storage for junk files to delete
-- Group images by memes, low-light, blurry, selfies or group
+- Group similar images, memes, low-light images, blurred images, selfies or group images
-- Group large files in storage
+- Group large or duplicate files in storage
 - Group old downloads, recordings or screenshots
-- Group unused installed apps, large apps or games
+- Group unused / most used / least used installed apps, large apps or games, apps that use most data

-Transfer
-- Transfer data between devices through wifi p2p
-- High transfer speeds using android Wifi-direct

-Image / Videos / Documents / Music -
+- Clear RAM for better performance

+Media Files:
 - View / group / sort in list or grid
 - Delete / share / go to location
 - Open using inbuilt player
 - Jump to any date instantly
+- Search for any media file instantly
 - Cast on tv

-Music player
+Music Player:
 - Shuffle, play on repeat
 - View waveform data for better insight of song
+- Change playback pitch or speed
+- Add, remove songs to playlists

-Video player
+Video Player:
 - Play videos with gestures to skip, manage volume, brightness within player
 - View in picture-in-picture mode
+- Supports gesture to play, pause, skip, change brightness or volume within player
 - Play in background
 - Lock gestures or orientation
 - Search and download online subtitles within player
+- Change playback aspect ratio, pitch and speed

-Image viewer
+Image Viewer:
 - View, share or delete images
+- Edit using inbuilt image editor
+- Add stickers, text, rotate, crop or draw over images
+- View image histogram or other metadata

+Document Viewer:
+- View pdf, epub, docx, xps, oxps, cbz, fb2 and mobi files using inbuilt viewer
+- Search for text in viewer
+- Switch between dark or light mode in pdf viewer
+- Bookmark a page in your epub digital book

+Transfer:
+- Transfer data between devices through wifi p2p
+- High transfer speeds using android Wifi-direct

 Contact:
 Telegram - https://t.me/AmazeFileManager